HaroldSP/Dungeon_Master/dicetower/README_DICE_DETECTION_DETAILED.md

 1. ✅ **Code is ready** - ESP32 can send images to server
 2. ⏳ **Test with pre-trained model** - See if it works on your dice
+3. ⏳ **Try ChatGPT** - Test accuracy without training
-3. ⏳ **Train your own model** - If pre-trained doesn't work well
+4. ⏳ **Train your own model** - If pre-trained doesn't work well
-4. ⏳ **Optimize** - Adjust threshold, improve images, etc.
+5. ⏳ **Optimize** - Adjust threshold, improve images, etc.
-5. ⏳ **Deploy** - Consider Raspberry Pi for lower latency
+6. ⏳ **Deploy** - Consider Raspberry Pi for lower latency

 ---

 ## FAQ

 **Q: Do I need to train my own model?**
 A: Try the pre-trained model first.
-Train your own only if accuracy is poor on your dice.
+If accuracy is poor, try ChatGPT or train your own.

 **Q: Can I use Edge Impulse model on the server?**
 A: Yes!
 Export from Edge Impulse, convert to Keras format, load in server.

 **Q: How accurate is this?**
 A: Depends on your model and images.
 Pre-trained: ~70-80% on reference dice.
 Your trained: 85-95% on your dice.
+ChatGPT: ~80-90% without training.

 **Q: Can this run on Raspberry Pi?**
 A: Yes!
 Raspberry Pi 4 can run TensorFlow models.
 Lower latency than PC if placed near ESP32.